 It is much safer to use sites based out of legal jurisdictions simply because Vietnamese authorities have no power to raid sites in other jurisdictions.
 On the other hand, using an underground website based out of Vietnam exposes you to greater risks due to the potential for police action.
 The safest bet would be to stick with the sites recommended on this page.

-The biggest hurdle we face in internet gaming is accessing the sites that accept Vietnamese players.
+The biggest hurdle we face is accessing online gambling sites that accept Vietnamese players.
 Our government maintains a list of websites that are blocked by local internet service providers.
 In many cases, an attempt to access a betting site is met with a page informing you that this site is restricted in Vietnam.

 There’s an easy way around these blocks, though.
 If you search online for a VPN provider, you can download software that masks your IP address.
 A subscription with a VPN service allows you to evade the government-imposed blocks and access restricted websites.
 VPN services cost a little money but they are well worth it and easy to use.